-Birth can be a physically depleting experience and, as a doula and massage therapist, I am keen to encourage you to take steps to instill and restore a strong sense of wellbeing.
-Pelvic floor health is vital at this point and I'll teach you specific exercises in order to strengthen this.
+Birth can be a physically depleting experience and, as a doula and massage therapist, I am keen to encourage you to take steps to instil and restore a strong sense of wellbeing.
+Pelvic floor health is vital at this point and I can teach you specific exercises in order to strengthen this.
 The abdominal organs are treated using Maya Abdominal Massage techniques to restore health and strength and bring you back to feeling great!

 Alongside specific and targeted bodywork, Kinesiotaping can be used to support your body if you are suffering from

 diastasis rectus lower back pain shoulder/upper back pain thoracic outlet syndrome

 Five 1 hour sessions- £225 Alongside regular treatments, you will also receive; hot stone abdominal treatments scar work if you have had a caesarean abdominal self massage instruction reflexology treatment birth and postnatal reflection